samaitra/alertz/README.md

 <br>===============
 <br><b>Scheduling Rule</b>
 <br>===============<br>
-To mine metrics from Metric collection system like Opentsdb or graphite you have to create jobs in fk-alert-system.<br>Http Operation to do the same :<br>
+To mine metrics from Metric collection system like Opentsdb or graphite you have to create jobs in alertz.<br>Http Operation to do the same :<br>
 HTTP POST on http://localhost:8080/alertz/scheduledRules with following request body :<br>
 <pre>
      {